Skip to main content

 Studies on men undergoing androgen deprivation therapy (ADT) for prostate health have consistently shown a decrease in gray matter volume in frontal and prefrontal cortical structures.
 Gray matter consists primarily of neuronal cell bodies, dendrites, and unmyelinated axons, and its volume is directly correlated with cognitive capacity.

-A reduction in this volume implies a loss of neuronal tissue or a decrease in neuronal density and connectivity, leading to measurable declines in cognitive performance, such as slower and impaired executive function.
+A reduction in this volume implies a loss of neuronal tissue or a decrease in neuronal density and connectivity, leading to measurable declines in cognitive performance, such as slower processing speed and impaired executive function.

 Similarly, early and abrupt ovarian hormone deprivation, such as that resulting from bilateral oophorectomy, has been associated with thinner entorhinal cortex and smaller temporal lobe cortical thickness at older ages.
 The entorhinal cortex is a critical region for memory formation and is one of the first areas affected in Alzheimer’s disease.
 This structural atrophy suggests a direct link between early hormonal loss and accelerated neurodegeneration.